jennybc/happy-git-with-r/21_usage-existing-project-github-first.Rmd

   * Click the "Git" tab in upper right pane
   * Check "Staged" box for all files you want to commit.
     - Default: stage it.
     - When to reconsider: this will all go to GitHub.
-So do consider if that is appropriate for each file. **You can absolutely keep a file locally, without commiting it to the Git repo and sending to GitHub**.
+So do consider if that is appropriate for each file. **You can absolutely keep a file locally, without committing it to the Git repo and sending to GitHub**.
 Just let it sit there in your Git pane, without being staged.
 No harm will be done.
 If this is a long-term situation, list the file in `.gitignore`.
   * If you're not already in the Git pop-up, click "Commit"
   * Type a message in "Commit message", such as "init".
   * Click "Commit"